Ginxss/tfds/README.md

 ```
 tf::search_tree<int, int> tree;
 ```
-Copy constructor and copy assignment operator also exist (although they are not very effitient just yet).
+Copy constructor and copy assignment operator also exist (although they are not very efficient just yet).

 ---